The history of MDMA is a wild tale, featuring German scientists, CIA experiments, avant-garde therapy and a lot of late nights.

-Anton Kollisch is an unlikely figure to find in a history of social drugs.
+Anton Kollisch is an unlikely figure to find in a history of social drug taking.

 Born in Germany in 1888, Kollisch was a gifted student who studied medicine and pharmaceutical chemistry.
 He took his doctorate at the University of Berlin, where he graduated in 1911; his area of expertise was the synthesis of organic compounds.

-Synthesis of new organic compounds is complex, and may require the development of intermediate substances.
-This was the case with methylhydrastinine; while working on this project, Kollisch created another new substance, an intermediate step, which he called ‘Methylenedioxymethamphetamine’.
+Synthesis of new organic compounds is complex, and sometimes requires the development of intermediate substances.
+This was the case with Methylhydrastinine; while working on this project, Kollisch created another new substance, an intermediate, which he called ‘Methylenedioxymethamphetamine’.

 The history of medicine is rich with examples of new drugs discovered by accident.

-Consider Penicillin, discovered in 1928 by Alexander Fleming, when a poorly sealed sample of Influenza was corrupted by a speck of mold, that had natural antibiotic properties.
+Consider Penicillin, discovered in 1928 when a poorly sealed sample of Influenza was corrupted by a speck of mould, that had natural antibiotic properties.

-Or Valium; discovered in the 1950s by Polish chemist Leo Sternbech, out of leftover chemical compounds he was using to try to create new shades of dye.
+Or Valium: discovered in the 1950s by Polish chemist Leo Sternbech, out of leftover compounds he was using to try to create new shades of dye.

-Or, in more recent times, Viagra; discovered in 1996 during clinical trials for a new drug, ‘Sildenafil’, that had been developed to treat chest pain.
-Male subjects from the trial reported no consistent pain relief, but that they had prolonged erections during testing.
+A more recent example is Viagra, discovered in 1996 during clinical trials for a new drug, ‘Sildenafil’, that had been developed to treat chest pain.
+Male subjects from the trial reported no consistent pain relief, but that they had prolonged erections during the testing period.

 MDMA is another member of this group.

-Anton Kollisch enlisted in the German Army at the outbreak of World I. He died in combat; killed on the Western Front in September 1916.
+When World War I broke out, Kollisch enlisted in the German Army.
+He died in combat, killed on the Western Front in September 1916.

-Ultimately, neither Methylhydrastinine or MDMA would find a commercial use.
+Work was discontinued on Methylhydrastinine and MDMA.
 The research behind their discovery went into the Merck archives, and was largely forgotten.

-Our brains are constructed out of specialised cells, called neurons, which together make a complicated electro-chemical network.
-The neurons do not touch, but are separated by a tiny gap, called a ‘synaptic cleft’ (estimated to be about 1/20 millionth of a millimetre wide).
+It is constructed out of a dense mass of specialised cells, called neurons, which together make a complicated electro-chemical network.
+The neurons do not touch, but are separated by a tiny gap, called a ‘synaptic cleft’, estimated to be about 1/20 millionth of a millimetre wide.

 As the brain functions, electrical signals run through this network, jumping from neuron to neuron at close to the speed of light.